 During the 1960s, breeders began enhancing the Friesian using the Arabian.
 The goal was to enhance their lung and heart capacity and strength while retaining the Friesian’s physical characteristics.

 As a result, the present-day Arabo-Friesian looks just like the Friesian, but with the Arabian’s toughness and endurance.
 Their smooth gait makes them popular pleasure horses.

 2. The Dutch Draft

-With an average height of 16 hands and weighing up to 1,650 pounds, the Dutch Draft is a sight to behold.
-This massive horse bears a striking appearance to the colossal Belgian Draft, and with good reason, as the Belgian Draft was used to make the Dutch Draft.
+With an average height of 16 hands and an average weight of 1,650 pounds, the Dutch Draft is a sight to behold.
+This massive horse bears a striking appearance to the colossal Belgian Draft and with good reason, as the Belgian Draft was used to make the Dutch Draft.
 Other horses used to make this breed include the Ardennes and the Zeeland.

 The largest of all Dutch horses, the Dutch Draft was created to help with heavy farm work.
-Unfortunately, it was one of the breeds that were affected by mechanization.
-Luckily, their numbers are stable today.
+Unfortunately, they were one of the breeds affected by mechanization.
+Fortunately, their numbers are stable today.

 Despite being a giant of a horse, the Dutch Draft has an exceptionally quiet disposition.
-It typically comes in bay, grey, chestnut, or black.
+They typically come in bay, grey, chestnut, or black.

 3. The Dutch Harness